Natasha423-lab/Akan-website/README.md

 .4Click submit to see your Akan name
 #Behaviour-Driven Developments
 This is an Agile software development methodology in which this website is documented and designed around the behavior a user expects to experience when interacting with it.
 The following are some of the scenarios that one may expect to encounter when using the website depending on the input:
-##Scenario 1: Successful Login
-Given the user is on the login page,
-And the user has entered their correct birthday date.
-And clicks the "Submit" button,
-On submission, the application displays the user's Akan name correctly based on their gender.
-##Scenario 2: Login with Nonexistent Username
-Given the user is on the login page,
-And the user enters a birthday date that does not exist in the system, And clicks the "Login" button,
-Then an error message is displayed saying, "Invalid birthday date" And the user remains on the login page.
-##Scenario 3: Login with Incorrect birthday date
-Given the user is on the login page,
-And the user has an incorrect birthday date,
-And clicks the "Submit" button,
-Then an error message is displayed saying, "Invalid birthday date" And the user remains on the login page.
 #Technologies used
 The following technologies were used to create this project
 ##Frontend